 Advantages of Genome Sequencing

 There are many advantages to sequencing an entire genome, some more obvious than others.
-Some of the main reasons are listed below.
+Top ten reasons are listed below.

 The information that the client receives is based on information obtained from publically available databases for human genome variation that are continuously updated with novel research findings.
 The presented data will be stratified from the most to the least clinically validated, with supporting evidence provided.